Bonifacio Bosita

-Bonifacio Laqui Bosita is a Filipino politician, motorcycle rights activist, and retired police officer.
+Bonifacio "Colonel" Laqui Bosita (born November 30, 1966) is a Filipino politician, motorcycle rights activist, and retired police officer.
 He served as a representative for the 1-Rider Partylist alongside Rodge Gutierrez in the House of Representatives from 2022 to 2025.

 In February 2025, Bosita did not sign the impeachment complaint against vice president Sara Duterte, contrasting with Gutierrez who voted in favor of impeachment.

 Education

-Bosita studied Bachelor of Science in Civil Engineering at USeP in 1988.
+Bosita studied Bachelor of Science in Civil Engineering at Manuel S. Enverga University Foundation in 1988.
 He also earned a Master's degree in Management, majoring in Development and Security, from the Development Academy of the Philippines.

 Police career

 Bosita is a former police officer who was part of the Highway Patrol Group of the Philippine National Police (PNP).
 He also served as the Public Information Office Chief of the Cavite office of the PNP.

 Riders' Safety Advocates of the Philippines

 Bosita is the founder of the Riders' Safety Advocates of the Philippines (RSAP), a group dedicated to promoting road safety for riders and motorists.